Frequently Asked Questions

-In an effort to protect our personnel and passengers, we are currently operating the Loop Trolley system for FREE (see above for service schedule.
+In an effort to protect our personnel and passengers during the ongoing pandemic, when in operations the Loop Trolley system will be FREE.
 By doing so we have removed "touch points" at the ticket vending machines and on-board validators.

 HOW ARE YOU ADDRESSING COVID-19 HEALTH AND SAFETY?